The Legend of Zelda CD-i games: History

 In 1989, Nintendo signed a deal with Sony to begin development of a CD-ROM-based system known as the SNES-CD (also known as the "Nintendo Play Station", with separated words) to be an add-on to the Super Nintendo Entertainment System that would allow for FMV and larger games.
 However, Nintendo broke the agreement and instead signed with Philips to make the add-on, which caused Sony to spin off their add-on into its own console called the PlayStation (with "PlayStation" stylized as one word rather than "Play Station" of the logo on the unreleased Super Famicom & CD-ROM combination unit.).
 After the poor reception of the Sega Mega-CD, Nintendo scrapped the idea of making an add-on entirely.
 As part of dissolving the agreement with Philips, Nintendo gave them the license to use several of their characters, including Link, Princess Zelda, and Ganon, for games on Philips's CD-i hardware format, after the partnership's dissolution.

 Contracting out to independent studios, Philips subsequently used the characters to create three games for CD-i, with Nintendo taking no part in their development except to give input on the look of the characters based on the artwork from Nintendo's original two titles and that of their respective instruction booklets.
 Philips insisted that the development studios utilize all aspects of the CD-i's capabilities including FMV, high-resolution graphics, and CD-quality music.
 Because the system had not been designed as a dedicated video game console, there were several technical limitations, such as laggy controls (especially for the standard infrared controller), and numerous problems in streaming-audio, memory, disc access, and graphics.

 The first two games were showcased at the 1993 CES and surprised audiences with their degree of animation.
-All the CD-i games in The Legend of Zelda series were released after Link's Awakening but before Ocarina of Time, as illustrated in the timeline with the relevant games marked with asterisks.
+All the CD-i games in The Legend of Zelda series were released after Link's Awakening but before Ocarina of Time, as illustrated in the timeline with the relevant games being in bold.